 If you’re building a new home or planning renovations to an existing property, it’s vital you consider how long to allow a driveway to settle before paving.
 Installing new asphalt or concrete over soil still in the process of settling can mean eventual heaving, shifting, cracking, and other serious pavement damage, along with costly repairs.

 A property owner might also consider how to prepare a driveway for paving and, once paved, how long before you should drive on a new asphalt driveway.
 Knowing all this important information can ensure your property has pavement that lasts and helps avoid otherwise unnecessary repair costs.

-A new driveway installation requires lots of prep work, to ensure the property can support your fresh asphalt.
-A few simple steps in preparing a driveway for paving extends its lifespan and helps reduce otherwise unnecessary repairs.
+A new driveway installation requires lots of prep work to ensure the property can support your fresh asphalt.
+A few simple steps in preparing a driveway for paving extend its lifespan and helps reduce otherwise unnecessary repairs.

 Note, too, that very warm weather keeps asphalt soft and pliable, as said.
 If you’ve installed new asphalt during hot summertime weather, it’s best to wait several days before using your new driveway!
 Your asphalt installation contractor might also note any reason to avoid driving on your new asphalt within one day, such as warmer weather or thin layers of blacktop.

 A light drizzle doesn’t typically interfere with asphalt installation, as said.
 However, keep in mind that asphalt is petroleum or oil-based, and of course, oil and water simply don’t mix!
 Heavy rainfall causes the oil in asphalt to separate from its cement binders and aggregate, leading to weak material prone to chipping, cracking, and potholes.